US Formaldehyde Emissions Standards for Composite Wood Products – Guide For Panel Manufacturers

 The US EPA has published a guideline to assist manufacturers/mills to comply with the nation’s law on formaldehyde emissions in composite wood.

 In July 2010, we informed you that President Obama signed ‘The Formaldehyde Standards for Composite Wood Products Act’, into law.
-This piece of landmark legislation added Title VI to the Toxic Substances Control Act (TSCA) and directed the US Environmental Protection Agency (EPA) to finalize a rule on implementing the law.
+This landmark piece of legislation added Title VI to the Toxic Substances Control Act (TSCA) and directed the US Environmental Protection Agency (EPA) to finalize a rule on implementing the law.

 In December 2016, the EPA published the Final Rule in the Federal Register.
 This Rule includes provisions relating to, among others, formaldehyde emission standards in hardwood plywood veneer core or composite core (HWPW-VC or CC), particleboards (PBs) and medium-density fiberboards (MDFs), third-party certification programs, incentives for products manufactured from ultra low-emitting formaldehyde resins (ULEF) and no added-formaldehyde-based resins (NAF), product labeling, Accreditation Bodies (ABs) and Third-Party Certifiers (TPCs).
 The formaldehyde emission standards are identical to those in Phase 2 of the Air Toxic Control Measure (ATCM) to control formaldehyde emissions under the California Air Resources Board (CARB) and will become effective on December 12, 2017.